Image of diverse educators

 History

-The Feminist Pedagogy for Teaching Online Guide came about in August 2020, when in response to COVID-19, Dr. Jacquelyne Thoni Howard and Dr. Clare Daniel were asked to co-chair an online teaching committee to support their colleagues at Newcomb Institute of Tulane University in transferring their shared feminist teaching philosophies to online settings.
-Using their previous experience in teaching and designing online courses, Daniel and Howard curated the guide to provide their colleagues with a one-stop resource for implementing feminist teaching practices in their online and hybrid courses.
+This project began in August 2020, when, in response to COVID-19, Dr. Jacquelyne Thoni Howard and Dr. Clare Daniel were asked to co-chair an online teaching committee to support their colleagues at Tulane University’s Newcomb Institute in transferring their shared feminist teaching philosophies to online settings.
+Drawing on their experience in teaching and designing online courses, Daniel and Howard curated the guide as a one-stop resource for their colleagues to implement feminist teaching practices in their online and hybrid courses.

-In a matter of days, and after being shared widely on Twitter, Facebook, and LinkedIn, the guide reached 6,500 views, indicating a widespread interest among higher education instructors, across a range of fields, in its practical and purposeful presentations of feminist pedagogy online.
+In a matter of days, after being widely shared on Twitter, Facebook, and LinkedIn, the guide reached 6,500 views, indicating widespread interest among higher education instructors across a range of fields in its practical and purposeful presentations of feminist pedagogy online.
 The sharing of the guide also sparked an opportunity for Daniel and Howard to collaborate with Niya Bond, whose articles about feminist pedagogy had been featured on the guide.
-In February 2021, the guide moved to a new permanent website and continues to grow as a resource and hub of collaboration.
-In March 2021, we invited two new co-curators to help shape future directions of this project, Dr. Enilda Romero-Hall and Dr. Liv Newman.
-In 2021, Women in Higher Education featured the guide in their newsletter.
-In 2023, the guide won the Open Scholarship Award by the Canadian Social Knowledge Institute.
-In November of 2024, an edited collection titled Feminist Pedagogy for Teaching Online was published by the Athabasca University Press.
+In February 2021, the guide moved to a new permanent website and continues to grow as a hub of collaboration.
+In 2021, Dr. Liv Newman and Dr. Enilda Romero-Hall joined as co-editors, while also Women in Higher Education featured the guide in their newsletter.
+In 2024, the guide won the Open Scholarship Award by the Canadian Social Knowledge Institute.
+In June 2025, an edited collection titled Feminist Pedagogy for Teaching Online was published by the Athabasca University Press.

 Book Cover Image